jeff-bruemmer/clerk/README.md

 ## Custom editors

 Proserunner supports custom editor types through a dynamic registry system.
 This allows you to extend Proserunner with your own check types without modifying the core codebase.
+For detailed information on all available editor types, see [docs/checks.md](docs/checks.md).

 To create a custom editor, add a Clojure file to `~/.proserunner/custom/` that registers your editor function: